-International payments are usually processed by several banks.
+International payments are usually processed by several banks

-- "Ben" (BEN): the transaction costs are invoiced to the payment beneficiary, as a deduction from the payment amount.
+The transaction costs are invoiced to the payment beneficiary, as a deduction from the payment amount.
 This system is not very widespread and accounts for only 10% of market transactions.

-iBanFirst: fast and economical payments
+Fast and economical payments with iBanFirst

-- In the European Economic Area (i.e. when the issuing and receiving banks are located there), the law requires the "Share" option to be activated for any payment in an official EEA currency.
-A transfer in OUR or BEN fees cannot be made.
-Also outside Europe, it is the "Share" option that is the most widespread.
+- In the European Economic Area (i.e. when the issuing and receiving banks are both located within this zone), the law requires that the "Share" option be adopted for any payment in an official EEA currency.
+A BEN or OUR transfer cannot be made.
+That said, even outside the EEA, the "Share" option is the most widespread.

-- The "Our" option offered by iBanFirst is much more economical than the options offered by traditional banks, due to the minimization of the fees applied.
-In addition, with iBanFirst, funds are generally transferred within 24 hours (depending on specific geographical constraints and time difference).
+- The "Our" option offered by iBanFirst is much more economical than those offered by traditional banks, due to the minimisation of applicable fees.
+In addition, with iBanFirst, funds are generally transferred within 24 hours, depending on specific geographical constraints and time difference.

 |Type of Payment||Fees|